 In light of that, NALS would like to inform you of some ways to protect yourself and those you email.

 Where a scammer steps, we must leap!

 The first leap we make is through prevention.
 Watching the warning signs and using precautions can keep you protected.
 When it comes to receiving emails, please take note of the following:

 If it is out of the ordinary, question it

 If a contact typically does not use email as a primary or typical contact, confirm that it is them.
 Ask them a security question that only THEY would know or ask them to give you some personal information in order to confirm.
-As sure way is to pick up the phone and call or text them to check the emails validity.
+A sure way is to pick up the phone and call or text them to check the email's validity.

 Save trusted contacts into your contact application or email client

 When you receive an email from a trusted source, save that email to your contacts.
-This will help you differentiate from what you should be precaution about and what you can likely trust.
+This will help you differentiate from what you should question and what you can likely trust.